 Thomas Hengge

-Lengthen tight, achy muscles and promote mobility with these simple moves: This exercise targets your low back and also stretches the hips in a flexed position.
-Why should runners care about stretching the low back?
+Switch sides and repeat: This exercise targets your lower back and also stretches the hips in a flexed position.
+Why should runners care about stretching the lower back?
 Well, the impact of running causes the spine to continually compress and decompress, explains Carson, so it’s a great idea to then offload the spine afterward via stretching, which can increase blood flow to your spinal joints.
-Additionally, stretching the hips cellular waste products hips mobile, which helps with efficiency while running, Carson adds.
+Additionally, What Is Active Stretching into flexion is important because it keeps your hips mobile, which helps with efficiency while running, Carson adds.

 4. Standing Quad Stretch With Rotation